fgka/reinforcement-learning-py/README.md

 ## Notes

 The `Makefile` is `virtualenv`ed, this means that it will always use `virtualenv`.

 To the nitty-gritty:
-* Check if there is already a virtualenv, at `.venv`, and if not create it.
+* Check if there is already a virtualenv, at `.venv` and, if not, create it.
 * Activate the virtualenv
 * Execute whatever you want, like build or test